Police investigating after Auckland schoolgirl reportedly abducted and sexually assaulted

 "As the investigation is in its early stages, police are not in a position to give any further details."

-The Herald understands the young teenager walking on Meola Rd just before 2pm.
+The Herald understands the young teenager was walking on Meola Rd just before 2pm.

 READ MORE: